AmirhosseinOlyaei/logseq/pages/Project 3 - A GitHub Login.md

 			- Description
 				- Completing tasks utilizing HTML, CSS and JavaScript to make sure GitHub Login works smoothly and as designed.
 			- Tasks
-				- 1. Design GitHub login user interface in HTML and Tailwindcss
+				- [x] Design GitHub login user interface in HTML and Tailwindcss
-				- 2. Implement form validation in JS
+				- [x] Implement form validation in JS
-					- 2.1.
-Username or email address is not empty
+					- [x] Username or email address is not empty
-					- 2.2.
-Username or email address is more that 6 characters
+					- [x] Username or email address is more that 6 characters
-					- 2.3.
-Password fields is not empty
+					- [x] Password fields is not empty
-					- 2.4.
-Password fiend is more than 6 characters
+					- [x] Password fiend is more than 6 characters
 			- 1. HTML:
 				- Create a section to hold all included elements in the center of the page
 				- Division 1: includes GitHub logo